seescience/beamtimedb/README.md

 # beamtimedb

-Code to manage database (Psql) of beamtime experiments
+Code to manage database (PostgreSQL) of beamtime experiments at APS Sector 13